-During 2013, we made compensation decisions and adjustments to elements of our compensation programs to further encourage our pay-for-performance culture.
-The Compensation Committee established the 2013 annual bonus program and set targeted performance levels for two key financial metrics (revenue and adjusted EBITDA) in order to incent our management team to strive to attain our critical business imperatives, as well as operational goals relating to our CA-ROW segment to focus appropriate effort on making progress in our international expansion.
+During 2014, we made compensation decisions and adjustments to elements of our compensation programs to further encourage our pay-for-performance culture.
+The Compensation Committee established the 2014 annual bonus program and set targeted performance levels for two key financial metrics (revenue and adjusted EBITDA) in order to incent our management team to strive to attain our critical business imperatives, as well as additional strategic and operational goals to focus appropriate effort on making progress on product performance improvements and global expansion.